Home > Quotes > Sherlock > Series One > The Blind Banker > The Blind Banker

 Amanda: Sorry—

-Holmes: I don't think Eddie Van Coon was the type of chap to buy himself hand soap.
+Sherlock: I don’t think Eddie Van Coon was the type of chap to buy himself hand soap.
 Not unless he had a lady coming over.
-And it's the same brand as that hand creme there on your desk.
+And it’s the same brand as that hand creme there on your desk.

 Amanda: Look, it wasn't serious between us.
 It was over in a flash.
 It couldn't last.
 He was my boss.

-Holmes: What happened?
+Sherlock: What happened?
 Why did you end it?

 Amanda: I thought he didn't appreciate me.
 Took me for granted.
 Stood me up once too often.
 We'd plan to go away for the weekend and then he'd just leave.
 Fly off to China at a moment's notice.

-Holmes: He brought you a present from abroad to say sorry.
+Sherlock: He brought you a present from abroad to say sorry.
 Can I just have a look at it?

 Sebastian: He really climbed up onto the balcony?